ibm-cloud-docs/powervs-vpc/quickstart-next-steps.md

 export no_proxy=161.0.0.0/0
 ```

-1. To test the connection execute and you must obtain the output as below.:
+To test the connection execute curl command and you must obtain the output as below:

 ```sh
 curl google.com